xpepper/tracco/README.md

 ```

 ## Roadmap and improvements
-We develop Trello Effort Tracker using [Trello itself](https://trello.com/board/trello-effort-tracker-roadmap/509c3228dcb1ac3f1c018791).
+We develop Tracco using [Trello itself](https://trello.com/board/trello-effort-tracker-roadmap/509c3228dcb1ac3f1c018791).

 ## Contributing
 To get started, [sign the Contributor License Agreement](http://www.clahub.com/agreements/xpepper/tracco).

-If you'd like to hack on Trello Effort Tracker, start by forking the repo on GitHub:
+If you'd like to hack on Tracco, start by forking the repo on GitHub:

 https://github.com/xpepper/tracco